MoMuSE: Momentum Multi-modal Target Speaker Extraction for Real-time Scenarios with Impaired Visual Cues: Introduction

 \section{Introduction}

-Audio-visual Target Speaker Extraction (AV-TSE)~\cite{gao2021visualvoice,10.1145/3197517.3201357,li2024audio,tao2024audio} aims to extract the speech of target speaker with visual cues, such as lip or face image sequences, as references.
-Visual cues, known for their resilience against acoustic noise, have demonstrated superior performance compared to audio-only approaches \cite{afouras2018deep,wang2020robust,10446297} in complex acoustic environments.
+Audio-visual Target Speaker Extraction (AV-TSE)~\cite{gao2021visualvoice,li2024audio,tao2024audio} aims to extract the speech of a target speaker using visual cues, such as lip or face image sequences, as references.
+AV-TSE, known for their resilience against acoustic noise, have demonstrated superior performance compared to audio-only approaches \cite{wang2020robust,10446297} in complex acoustic environments.

-Despite the significant benefits that visual information provides to the AV-TSE task, challenges arise when visual cues are temporarily unavailable in real-world scenarios, such as pose variations or the absence of the target person's video~\cite{oloyede2020review}.
+Despite the significant benefits that visual information provides to AV-TSE tasks, challenges arise when visual cues are temporarily unavailable in real scenarios, such as absence of the target person's video.
 Additionally, issues like lip occlusion or a low-quality camera~\cite{afouras19_interspeech} can result in unclear lip areas.
-These challenges dynamically disrupt the reliance of AV-TSE on time-aligned cue sequences.
+These challenges make AV-TSE systems relying on time-aligned sequences impractical under real-world environments.

 Several related studies have tried to address the aforementioned challenges.
-Sadeghi and Alameda-Pineda \cite{sadeghi2021switching,sadeghi2020robust} proposed switching from an audio-visual variational auto-encoder (VAE) to an audio-only VAE when visual quality is poor.
-Wu et al. \cite{wu2022time} incorporated an attention mechanism, selecting relevant visual features based on mixed audio features.
-In contrast to discarding low-quality visual features, Pan et al. \cite{pan2023imaginenet} adopted an innovative approach by reconstructing corrupted video through audio-visual correspondence.
+Sadeghi and Alameda-Pineda \cite{sadeghi2021switching,sadeghi2020robust} propose switching from an audio-visual variational auto-encoder (VAE) to an audio-only VAE when visual quality is poor.
+Wu et al. \cite{wu2022time} incorporate an attention mechanism, selecting relevant visual features based on mixed audio features.
+In contrast to discarding low-quality visual features, Pan et al. \cite{pan2023imaginenet} adopt an innovative approach by reconstructing corrupted video through audio-visual correspondence.
 Furthermore, the VS model \cite{afouras19_interspeech} and the audio-visual SpeakerBeam \cite{sato2021multimodal,ochiai2019multimodal} learn a speaker embedding from pre-enrolled speech and rely on this embedding when visual cues are unreliable.
 Liu et al. \cite{10596551} propose a triple loss function, where visual cues are leveraged only during the training phase and are not directly fused into the model’s input features.